This is a reference manual for SolveSpace. It is not intended as an introduction to the program; for that, see the tutorials.

 A change to the palette colors does not change the color of any existing surfaces in the sketch, even if the color of an existing surface no longer appears in the palette.

 The 3d part is displayed with simulated lighting, to produce the impression of depth.
+There are two types of lights, directional and ambient.
 The directions and intensities of these lights may be modified according to user preference.

-The lights do not have a position; they have only a direction, as if they were coming from very far away.
+Directional lights do not have a position; they have only a direction, as if they were coming from very far away.
 This direction is specified in 3 components, "right, top, front".
 The light with direction "1, 0, 0" is coming from the right of the screen.
 The light with direction "-1, 0, 0" is coming from the left of the screen.
 The light with direction "0, 0, 1" is coming from in front of the screen.
+The ambient light has no direction and acts as a fill light of uniform intensity from all directions.

 SolveSpace does not always represent curved edges or surfaces exactly.
 Curves are sometimes broken down into piecewise linear segments, and surfaces are sometimes broken down into triangles.